Israeli soccer fans attacked by assailants in Amsterdam

 Pro-Palestinian assailants attacked Israeli fans of the Maccabi Tel Aviv soccer team in the streets of Amsterdam Thursday evening after a game between the Israeli team and a local team, Ajax, in a series of attacks that Israeli and U.S. leaders are describing as a modern-day pogrom.

-As of early Friday morning, three Israelis were missing and at least 10 wounded.
+As of Friday morning, ten Israelis were unaccounted for, according to the Israeli Foreign Ministry, and at least 10 wounded.
 Videos shared on social media showed Israelis being attacked with knives, clubs and vehicles, and attackers shouting anti-Israel and pro-Palestinian slogans.

-Israeli Prime Minister Benjamin Netanyahu announced he was sending two planes to the Netherlands to evacuate Israeli citizens.
-The IDF announced plans to dispatch a rescue mission, in cooperation with the Dutch government.
-Israel was still waiting for authorization for the flights as of Friday morning, according to Israeli media.
+Israeli Prime Minister Benjamin Netanyahu announced he was sending planes to the Netherlands to evacuate Israeli citizens.
+The IDF had also announced plans to dispatch a rescue mission, but it was later called off.

 Netanyahu demanded action by Dutch security forces, and said that he had consulted with top security officials.